 With Access, a number of students have forged a path to success over the years.
 They have earned degrees in medicine, arts, social work, science, education, nursing, pharmacy, dentistry, medical rehabilitation, law, and more.

-Health Careers Access Program (HCAP) – is exclusive to Indigenous (Métis, Status, Non-Status, Inuit) residents of Manitoba, and is designed to prepare you for entry to health-related professions such as Medicine, Dentistry, Dental Hygiene, Pharmacy, Medical Rehabilitation (Physical, Occupational, and Respiratory Therapy), and Nursing.
+Health Careers Access Program (HCAP) – is exclusive to Indigenous (Métis, Status, Non-Status, Inuit) residents of Manitoba, and is designed to prepare you for entry to health-related professions such as Medicine, Dentistry, Dental Hygiene, Pharmacy, Medical Rehabilitation (Physical, Occupational, and Respiratory Therapy), Nursing and Midwifery.

 In mid-May, all completed applications are screened by a committee.
 Applicants who have been recommended by the committee are invited to Winnipeg for interviews.
 Each applicant is interviewed by a committee who recommends those applicants suited for the program to the Director.
 Applicants are then notified of the Director’s decision by phone or mail.
 First year Access students must attend an orientation in August, before the university year starts in September.

 Room 221 – 114 Sidney Smith St.